frc6357/robot_code_2018/CODING_RULES.md

 	 * Both the parameters and the return value are integers.
 	 * It's also a static method, so it should be referenced from a class pointer
 	 * @param num1 This is the first number that the user passes and must be an int
-	 * @param num2 This is the second number to be passed and also must be an intj
+	 * @param num2 This is the second number to be passed and also must be an int
 	 * @return int Returns the integer sum of the two parameters */ public static int addNum(int num1, int num2)